-- (a) The parties to this Agreement recognize that there are two types of professional training programs, namely: - (i) Formal training programs which include credit courses at universities or colleges or through correspondence leading towards a degree, diploma or certificate.
+- (a) The parties to this Agreement recognize that there are two types of professional training programs, namely: - (i) Formal training programs which include credit courses at universities or colleges or through correspondence leading towards a degree, diploma or certificate. - (ii) Informal training programs which include non-credit training in the form of seminars, workshops, conferences or portions of conferences with educational content, short courses, correspondence courses, secondment opportunities and field trips. - (b) All training must be of a nature related to duties in the same or similar discipline of the employee concerned, the training must be directed towards an improvement of skills which, in the Regulator's opinion, are required. - (c) The Regulator agrees to consult with the Association to determine where professional training programs may be inadequate or inappropriate. - (d) Where the Regulator requires an employee to attend a training program, or where the employee's professional licensing body requires an employee to complete educational initiatives to maintain their license to practice, the Regulator shall bear the full cost of the employee's training, and where the program entails leave of absence, such leave of absence shall be with pay.
+The employer reserves the right to determine the appropriate venue and means in achieving this training. - (e) Where an employee requests to attend a training program which is not required by the Regulator, the Regulator may grant to the employee leave of absence, where necessary, with pay or partial pay or without pay, and/or choose to defray a portion of the cost of the employee's training. - (f) The cost of an employee's training, referred to in (d) and (e) above, includes, where applicable: - (i) tuition fees, - (ii) entrance or registration fees, - (iii) course-required books, - (iv) necessary travel expenses (minus travel expenses normally incurred by the employee travelling between home and the place of work), - (v) necessary subsistence expenses, and/or - (vi) other legitimate expenses approved by the Regulator.

-- (ii) Informal training programs which include non-credit training in the form of seminars, workshops, conferences or portions of conferences with educational content, short courses, correspondence courses, secondment opportunities and field trips. - (b) All training must be of a nature related to duties in the same or similar discipline of the employee concerned, the training must be directed towards an improvement of skills which, in the Commission's opinion, are required. - (c) The Commission agrees to consult with the Association to determine where professional training programs may be inadequate or inappropriate. - (d) Where the Commission requires an employee to attend a training program, or where the employee's professional licensing body requires an employee to complete educational initiatives to maintain their license to practice, the Commission shall bear the full cost of the employee's training, and where the program entails leave of absence, such leave of absence shall be with pay. - (e) Where an employee requests to attend a training program which is not required by the Commission, the Commission may grant to the employee leave of absence, where necessary, with pay or partial pay or without pay, and/or choose to defray a portion of the cost of the employee's training. - (f) The cost of an employee's training, referred to in (d) and (e) above, includes, where applicable: - (i) tuition fees, - (ii) entrance or registration fees, - (iii) course-required books, - (iv) necessary travel expenses (minus travel expenses normally incurred by the employee travelling between home and the place of work), - (v) necessary subsistence expenses, and/or - (vi) other legitimate expenses approved by the Commission. - (g) Termination of employment by the employee or by the Commission for just cause prior to or during the employee's training shall nullify any obligation of financial assistance by the Commission in connection with the training. - (h) If, after the training period, an employee fails to return to work on the pre-arranged date without reasonable cause, the employee shall repay in full the salary and cost, where applicable, incurred by the Commission in connection with this training. - (i) An employee granted leave of absence with pay or with partial pay for training purposes shall sign a statement to the effect that, on completion of the training, the employee shall remain in the employ of the Commission for a period equivalent to three times the length of the training leave multiplied by the percentage of basic salary which was received during the training.
-Should the employee resign from the Commission or be dismissed for just cause before this period expires, the employee shall refund to the Commission, on a pro-rata basis, the salary plus, if any, cost incurred by the Commission in connection with this training. - (j) An employee granted leave of absence without pay for training purposes shall sign a statement to the effect that, on completion of the training, the employee shall remain in the employ of the Commission for a period equivalent to the length of the training leave.
-Should the employee resign from the Commission or be dismissed for just cause before this period expires, the employee shall refund to the Commission, on a pro-rata basis, the cost, if any, incurred by the Commission in connection with this training.
+- (g) Termination of employment by the employee or by the Regulator for just cause prior to or during the employee's training shall nullify any obligation of financial assistance by the Regulator in connection with the training. - (h) If, after the training period, an employee fails to return to work on the pre-arranged date without reasonable cause, the employee shall repay in full the salary and cost, where applicable, incurred by the Regulator in connection with this training. - (i) An employee granted leave of absence with pay or with partial pay for training purposes shall sign a statement to the effect that, on completion of the training, the employee shall remain in the employ of the Regulator for a period equivalent to three times the length of the training leave multiplied by the percentage of basic salary which was received during the training.
+Should the employee resign from the Regulator or be dismissed for just cause before this period expires, the employee shall refund to the Regulator, on a pro-rata basis, the salary plus, if any, cost incurred by the Regulator in connection with this training. - (j) An employee granted leave of absence without pay for training purposes shall sign a statement to the effect that, on completion of the training, the employee shall remain in the employ of the Regulator for a period equivalent to the length of the training leave.
+Should the employee resign from the Regulator or be dismissed for just cause before this period expires, the employee shall refund to the Regulator, on a pro-rata basis, the cost, if any, incurred by the Regulator in connection with this training.